+But there is one view in which the Sabbath may commend itself to the consciences of men who question its Divine authority.
 The peculiar and appropriate employment of this day consists in the public worship of God, and the duties of domestic and personal piety, to the exclusion of idleness and sloth, of secular business, and of pleasure and amusement.
 It may be there are advantages attendant on the observance of this institution, which will give it a place in the affections of every man who identifies himself with the high interests of human society.
-I have often thought that some men disregarded the claims of this day with a spirit that calls in question scarcely any thing more than their patriotism; and who, if they were aware of the invariable tendencies of its observance, would rejoice in its appointment, and greet its return with an enthusiasm like that with which they hail the birth-day of their country's freedom.
+I have often thought that some men disregard the claims of this day with a spirit that calls in question scarcely any thing more than their patriotism; and who, if they were aware of the invariable tendencies of its observance, would rejoice in its appointment, and greet its return with an enthusiasm like that with which they hail the birthday of their country's freedom.

-Is it too much to affirm, that THE SABBATICAL INSTITUTION IS PRE-EMINENTLY THE MEANS OF INTELLECTUAL ADVANCEMENT?
+Is it too much to affirm, that the Sabbatical Institution is preëminently the means of intellectual advancement?
 In the performance of the appropriate duties of the Sabbath, every person either becomes a teacher or a learner, and derives his instructions from the best and most important sources.
 He either reads or hears the Holy Scriptures; he listens to the instructions and counsels of wisdom from the house of God; he occupies a place in the school of Christ, either at home or abroad, and that with the professed object of becoming acquainted with subjects which interest his mind, elicit thought and inquiry, and produce that discipline of the understanding, and capacity for intellectual effort, which are the proximate design of all education.